shannonhochkins/Orchard/README.md

 // website is now running under http://localhost:8080 (server.js file contains this port if you need to change this)
 ```

+Note: If you see the error: *Fatal error: listen EADDRINUSE* you may need to change the port inside server.js

 That's it!
 Once grunt is running it will automatically perform the following:

 - Server will restart when it detects changes to files.